-There are four general types of toxicology testing:
+In general, there are four types of toxicology testing:

-Forensic toxicology testing, also known as postmortum toxicology testing, is conducted by a laboratory for medico-legal purposes, which may include death and criminal investigations.
+Forensic toxicology testing, also known as postmortum toxicology testing, is conducted by a laboratory for medical and legal purposes, which may include death and criminal investigations.
 The results, which are often considered as evidence, may be subject to use in a court of law.

-Death investigations are conducted by law enforcement and health officials at the scene to gather any forensic evidence which may include drugs, such as prescription, illicit or over-the-counter medications, and information about the prescribers.
+Death investigations are conducted by law enforcement and health officials at the scene to gather any forensic evidence which may include prescription drugs, illicit substances, or over-the-counter medications, and any available information about the prescribers.

 What happens during forensic toxicology testing?

-Typical drugs and substances and that may undergo toxicology screening for a forensic toxicology report include:
+Typical drugs and substances that may undergo toxicology screening for a forensic toxicology report include: